XronosSchedulingLtd/schedulerinstallationdocs/ruby.rst

   All the following should be done as your chosen user - scheduler - not as root.

+  If you are still logged in as root (your command line prompt is a # symbol) then log out now and log back in as scheduler.

 Ruby Version Manager (RVM)
 --------------------------